jeroencools/PS_MS365_TEAMS_GUI/readme.md

 ## to do:
-* simplify the process for adding teams pictures
+* simplify the process for adding teams pictures: selecting images, different names ...
 * add "checks" for folders with no images

 ## Working with: